Andreessen to Facebook Board?

 If Andreessen joins Facebook’s board, the move is yet another sign that the much-hyped start-up, which has undergone some growing pains over the last year, as well as garnering a $15 billion valuation, is growing up by bringing some major high-profile tech figures into its ranks.

-Last night, for example, BoomTown broke the news that Google PR head Elliot Schrage had accepted a similiar job at Facebook.
+Google PR head Elliot Schrage had accepted a similiar job at Facebook.

 That comes after Facebook hired another top Google (GOOG) exec, Sheryl Sandberg, as its COO, in March.